-4 reasons why learning English (ESL) is important1 week ago 0 comments
+4 reasons why learning English (ESL) is important4 years ago 0 comments

 With 1 in every 5 people able to speak it, English has proven to be one of the most important languages in the world to study.
 From academia to pop culture, English has become the language of choice and taken over the way we communicate and collaborate.
 In some cases, such as university studies, English has even become a necessity.
 So, whether we like it or not, English is the most useful language in the world.